 For around 2,000 years, a range of Martial Arts were practiced on the Korean peninsula.
 During the early 20th century, Taekwondo became the dominant form of Martial Art practiced in Korea.
-Today, Taekwondo is practiced by an estimated 80 million people in more than 200 countries, making it one of the world’s most popular disciplines.
+Today, Taekwondo is one of the world’s most popular disciplines practiced by an estimated 80 million people, in more than 200 countries.

 Taekwondo’s first appearance was as a demonstration event at the Summer Olympic Games at Seoul in 1988.
 It appeared again as a demonstration sport at Barcelona in 1992.
 Taekwondo later reappeared as a full medal sport at Sydney 2000 and, has maintained its Olympic status at Athens 2004, Beijing 2008, London 2012, Rio 2016, Tokyo 2020 and Paris 2024.

 There are several Taekwondo styles.
 World Taekwondo oversees the Kukkiwon-defined style of Taekwondo, that is commonly referred to as Olympic Taekwondo.
 Olympic Taekwondo allows the use of a very small number of techniques.